biraysutcuoglu/sdfvtcm/README.md

 After generating images **if you'd like to create augmented datasets from scratch follow these steps**:
 - Open Experiments folder (in the root directory of the project)
     - Real datasets can be combined with synthetic images as described in **adding_generated_bue_images.ipynb**.
 This notebook describes how to create a combined dataset.
-    - After combining the real and the synthetic images, new augmented training dataset can be created.
+    - After combining the real and the synthetic images, new augmented training dataset is created.
     - MaskRCNN model can be trained on the combined dataset by adjusting the training dataset path field of the MaskRCNN/segmenter_config.yaml.
     - UNet model can be trained on the combined dataset by changing the training dataset path in the **model_training.ipynb**.